dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-06-13-the-antisymmetrizer.md

 \end{align}
 $$

-Remark: In an \( N_D \\)-dimensional finite dimensional space
+Remark: In an \\( M \\)-dimensional *finite* dimensional space
 \\( V = \mbox{span}\, (\Phi_I ; I=1,\ldots,M) \\) the adjoint
 \\( \mathscr{A}^\dagger \\) is also called the “hermitian conjugate”.
 In quantum chemistry we usually deal with finite dimensional spaces, so the terms “self-adjoint” and “hermitian” are equivalent.
+To be honest I am no sure of the relevance of infinite dimensional spaces in any practical calculation.

 ## Antisymmetrizers are (nearly) idempotent